 a determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public or conflict with existing local laws or ordinances.

+a determination that the variance is justified pursuant to A.R.S. § 48-3609.A.7.

 SECTION 7

 FLOODPLAIN PERMITS AND OTHER FEES